 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the national reporting system and include batch/Lot number if available.
+If you are concerned about a side-effect it can be reported directly via the Coronavirus Yellow Card reporting site: https://coronavirus-yellowcard.mhra.gov.uk/ or search for MHRA Yellow Card in the Google Play or Apple App Store and include batch/Lot number if available.

 By reporting side effects you can help provide more information on the safety of this medicine.